Chapter 19

 "[1] It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
 [2] Mark my words!
 I, Paul, tell you that if you let yourselves be circumcised, Christ will be of no value to you at all.
 [3] Again I declare to every man who lets himself be circumcised that he is obligated to obey the whole law.
 [4] You who are trying to be justified by law have been alienated from Christ; you have fallen away from grace.
 [5] But by faith we eagerly await through the Spirit the righteousness for which we hope.
 [6] For in Christ Jesus neither circumcision nor uncircumcision has any value.
 The only thing that counts is faith expressing itself through love."

-For this particular study we will explore some of the key points contained in each verse.
+For this particular study we will explore some of the key points contained in each of the above verses.
 We begin with,

 GALATIANS 5:1